Maradox/osmdroid-wiki/Developer-Guidelines.md

-##Introduction
+## Introduction

-This page is to list some of the more important guidelines for developers contributing code to osmdroid.
+This page is to list some of the more important guidelines for developers **contributing code to osmdroid**.
 This is not intended to strictly enforce a particular style - more to keep the code internally consistent.

-###General guidelines
+### General guidelines

  * Use spaces for indenting, not tabs (**recent change**)
  * Make variables final where possible